Frequently Asked Questions

 Q: How long do I have to drop a class before a "W" appears on my record?

 A: Courses dropped within the first three weeks of a semester will not appear on official reports.
-At the beginning of the third (3rd) week of a term, fourth week of the College of Law semester, any class dropped will show as a "W" on your transcript.
-A "W" is not count in GPA calculation.
+At the beginning of the third (3rd) week of a term, any class dropped will show as a "W" on your transcript.
+A "W" is not counted in the GPA calculation.
+The College of Law follows a different calendar.

 Q: I have three [or more] final exams on one day; what can I do to get that changed?